The Lawton Standard Co. is raising the standard for foundries.

 At Lawton —

-In 1886, Jones Bank ran into financial difficulty, and as a result, closed its doors.
+In 1886, Jones Bank ran into financial difficulty and, as a result, closed its doors.
 Because the Novelty Manufacturing Company had taken out a loan from Jones Bank, its financial difficulty nearly caused the young company to close its doors.
 However, because of the generosity of local business owners, the company was able to stay afloat.

-What was happening in the world —
+What was happening in the world?

 In early May 1893, the New York stock market crashed in an event known as the Panic of 1893.
 This event precipitated a four-year depression that was second only to the Great Depression.